taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 ![Behavioral/Component View](https://i.gyazo.com/92ea635c0aeaf419f31d1a87025ff0e7.png)

 The Main Application shows how the Database, Account Creation, and User Interaction systems  interact with each other.
 First, the Main Application will lead the user to the Account Creation system; this account and user information will be stored in the Database system.
 When the user creates and posts an EB, the EB will also be stored in the Database system.
-When two users select each other’s EBs, this will lead to the User Interaction system where the system will prompt the two users to interact with each other by email.
+When two users select each other’s EBs, this will lead the system to prompt the two users to interact with each other through email.

 ****
 ### 4. Rationale for each architectural choice

-#### 4.1 Rationale for Structure of Account Creation System
+#### 4.1 Rationale for Structure of Database System

 Before creating an account or using the application, BWF first needs a database in order to hold and secure potential user information and their EBs.